kam1610/isv2/README.md

 T.B.W.

-# Appriciate for your help
+# Appreciate for your help

 When you create an image collection and sell or publish it on a digital content market or creator support site,